About Cottage Cheese, Lowfat 2%

 What is the lysine-arginine ratio of Cottage Cheese, Lowfat 2%?

-The lysine-arginine ratio of Cottage Cheese, Lowfat 2% is 1.78.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Cottage Cheese, Lowfat 2% is 1.78, calculated from 1111.50mg lysine and 624.12mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost